LiangliangNan/Easy3D/ReadMe.md

 step</a>.

 ### Using Easy3D in Your Projects
-This is quite easy, maybe easier than many other open-source libraries.
+This is quite easy, maybe easier than many other open-source libraries :).
 You only need to add the following lines to your CMakeList file (don't forget to replace `YOUR_APP_NAME` with the actual name of your application) and point `Easy3D_DIR` to the `build` directory of Easy3D when doing CMake.
 ```